TobleMiner/shoreline/README.md

 For optimum performance shoreline should be run on a host separate from the Docker host.
-Trying to run shoreline inside a Docker container might impact performance severely depending on your Hardware and Docker configuration.
+Trying to run shoreline inside a Docker container might impact performance severely depending on your hardware and Docker configuration.

 # Troubleshooting